Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 5 Report.md

 #### 1.2 fsr_to_ledcolor

    In this project, I first learned how RGB LED works.
 Then I designed the circuit, uploading the code and successfully run it!
+The color is changing!
+So beautiful!
    **You can press [here](https://youtube.com/shorts/fe86Xr1i_4M?feature=share) to watch the full video.**

    <img width="1000" alt="Learning Rhino" src="assets/Week5/2-RGB-LED-diagram.jpg">